 Degrees and Certifications:

-*Assist in Functional Behavioral Assessments and Behavioral Intervention Plans
+*Assists in Functional Behavioral Assessments (FBA) and Behavior Intervention Plan (BIP)

-*Provide IEP counseling, when needed and appropriate, for a child who is experiencing a barrier to accessing their education
+*Provides IEP counseling and or social skills when appropriate for a child who is experiencing a barrier to accessing their education

 *Assist teachers and staff in developing intervention strategies to increase academic success